Don't look so blue, Neptune: Now astronomers know this planet's true color

 "People now just think, 'Well, that's how they look,'" Irwin says, adding that when people see his team's new vision of Neptune, they're "quite surprised."

-Using observations taken from 1950 to 2016 by the Lowell Observatory in Arizona, they found that Uranus appears a little greener at its solstices, when one of the planet's poles is pointed towards the Sun.
+Using observations taken from 1950 to 2016 by the Lowell Observatory in Arizona, they found that Uranus appears a little greener at its solstices, when one of the planet's poles is pointed toward the sun.

 The researchers attribute this color change to the fact that the poles have less methane than the equator, plus they have an increased amount of icy haze.